20 Best Things to Do in Trier, Germany

 The ruins of Kaiserthermen are the perfect place to witness and feel the excellence and superiority of the Roman settlements so many years back in history.

-Step Back in Time at the Trier Amphiteater
+Step Back in Time at the Trier Amphitheater

-A tour of the ruins of the great Roman Empire could hardly be considered complete without visiting the Trier Amphitheater.
+A tour of the ruins of the great Roman Empire could hardly be considered complete without visiting the Trier Amphitheater on Olewiger Str.

 Like all great amphitheaters boasted by the ancient Romans, this, too, was used for medieval sports and performances.